-A: Assignments vary from SST to SST, but common assignments include:

-Q: Is SST affordable?

-A: Yes!
-Student fees for SST in Nicaragua, including travel costs, are the same as for a semester’s tuition, room and board on campus.
-Domestic SST costs are also the same as for on-campus study.
-Units in other locations involve extra cost.
-Your financial aid package (including your grants and scholarships) will apply to SST just like it would if you were studying on campus.
-If you plan to do SST during the summer though, be sure to meet with the Financial Aid Office since summer terms have different financial arrangements.

 Q: What other countries have hosted SST?

 Q: Is everyone required to go on SST?

 A: No, but one of the five core values at the foundation of Goshen College is global citizenship, so intercultural study is an important component of the Goshen Core.
 There are four basic ways to meet the intercultural study requirement, including participating in SST, which over 80% of the student body does.

 Post-edit:

 A: Assignments vary from SST to SST, but common assignments include:

 Q: Is SST affordable?